junxit/us-congress-bills-119/metadata.md

 - 2025-01-23 — Introduced in Senate
 - 2025-01-23 — Read twice and referred to the Committee on Agriculture, Nutrition, and Forestry.
+- 2025-04-01 — Committee on Agriculture, Nutrition, and Forestry.
+Hearings held.
+Hearings printed: S.Hrg.
+119-55.
+- 2025-06-03 — Committee on Agriculture, Nutrition, and Forestry.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2025-07-10 — Committee on Agriculture, Nutrition, and Forestry.
+Reported by Senator Boozman with an amendment in the nature of a substitute.
+Without written report.
+- 2025-07-10 — Committee on Agriculture, Nutrition, and Forestry.
+Reported by Senator Boozman with an amendment in the nature of a substitute.
+Without written report.
+- 2025-07-10 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 111.